 Best age to start: 25.
-Levels of CoQ10 in the skin rises from childhood to adulthood, peak at 20 to 30 years old and then gradually diminish with age.
+Levels of CoQ10 in the skin rise from childhood to adulthood, peak at 20 to 30 years old and then gradually diminishes with age.

 Signs you need it: Sun damage and loss of skin elasticity

-Shopping notes: Research shows topical CoQ10 may have its limitation, so it’s best to supplement with an oral CoQ10 to maximise the levels in the skin.
+Shopping notes: Research shows topical CoQ10 may have its limitations, so it’s best to supplement with an oral CoQ10 to maximize the levels in the skin.

 Use it for: Brightening your complexion and boosting skin cell turnover